Technical Development

 Signal processing is a fundamental key element of radio astronomy and comes into play in the entire measurement process.
 The innovative use of modern technologies is of particular importance here and forms the foundation for new observation and analysis methods and ultimately thus enables new scientific discoveries.

-Our mission is to provide state-of-the-art instruments for the detection of both coherent and incoherent submillimeter radiation from space.
-We operate receivers at novel ground-based telescopes like APEX, and develop subsystems for near-future space (Herschel) and airborne (SOFIA) platforms.
+Our mission is to provide state-of-the-art instrumentation for the detection of coherent and incoherent submillimeter radiation from space.
+We develop receivers and supporting hard- and software for ground-based, airborne and space observatories, and operate systems at novel telescopes like APEX.

 VLBI Technology